salatfreak/pyromaniac/docs/development.md

 There should be test cases covering all major features of the package.
 All tests must succeed before code is merged into the *main* branch.

-It is recommended to run the tests directly in the pyromaniac container.
+It is recommended to run the tests directly in the pyromaniac container:

 ```sh
 podman run --rm \